MauricePasternak/pathlib-js/docs/Filepath_String_Manipulation.md

 Appends strings to the end of the underlying filepath, creating a new Path instance.
 Note that `..` and `.` are treated literally and will not be resolved.
 For appending file segments with resolving behavior use the `resolve` method.

+- Parameters:

+  - `segments` -- `string[]` -- An array of strings which are appended onto the underlying filepath.

+- Returns:
+  - `Path` - Returns a new `Path` instance from the resolved strings.

 ```
 import Path from "pathlib-js"
 const fp = new Path("C:\\Users\\JohnDoe\\Example.tar.gz");